Call Now

-When you have a serious personal injury, whether it is a scooter accident, truck accident, pedestrian accident etc., there is often a lot of medical bills.
+When you are involved in a serious accident, whether it is a car accident, truck accident, pedestrian accident etc., there are often a lot of personal injury medical bills.
 If you are fortunate enough to have health insurance, all of your medical bills should be submitted to your insurer if at all possible.
 This is because, at the end of your case if you receive a settlement, you will have to pay for the medical treatment you received.

 Under Georgia law, in general, a health insurer has weaker rights to recover medical expenses paid than a hospital or doctor directly.
 O.C.G.A. § 33-24-56.1 (b) states as follows: